Probing Late-Stage Hadronic Interactions at High Baryon Density via $K^{*0}$ Production in the RHIC Beam Energy Scan

 At the lower BES-II energies, the $K^{*0}$ meson yields deviate from the multiplicity scaling, suggesting the presence of additional hadronic dynamics, such as enhanced baryon-meson re-scattering, which can reduce the observed resonance yield.
 In contrast, the charged kaon ($K^{\pm}$) $p_{T}$-integrated yield follows a multiplicity-based scaling across the RHIC collision energy range from 7.7 to 200 GeV.

 Furthermore, the ratio of $K^{*0}$ yield to charged-kaon yield monotonically decreases from peripheral to most-central collisions, as measured by particle multiplicity [$(dN_{ch}/dy)^{1/3}$].
 The suppression is observed at the 3$\sigma$ level.
 This trend can be attributed to re-scattering of the $K^{*0}$ decay daughters during the hadronic phase.
 The result from this study agrees with previous BES-I observation.
 The $K^{*0}/K$ ratios in central Au+Au collisions deviate from thermal model calculations, without final-state rescattering with a statistical significance of more than 6$\sigma$, whereas this ratio is consistent with the thermal model for peripheral collisions at $\sqrt{s_{NN}} = 7.7-200$ GeV.
-This observation further supports the hypothesis that re-scattering effects, as opposed to resonance regeneration, is dominant during the hadronic phase of the heavy-ion collision evolution.
+The transverse momentum spectra of the $K^{*0}$ meson in central Au+Au collisions, when compared with blast-wave predictions that do not include rescattering effects, show a suppression of the $K^{*0}$ yield at $p_{T} < 1.5$ GeV/$c$, consistent with expectations from the UrQMD model.
+This observation further supports the hypothesis that re-scattering effects, as opposed to resonance regeneration, is dominant during the hadronic phase of the heavy-ion collision evolution particularly at lower $p_{T}$.
 The measured $K^{*0}/K$ ratios in Au+Au collisions, together with an appropriate $p+p$ baseline at comparable energies, can provide important constraints on the lifetime of the hadronic phase.
 Future experiments, such as CBM and sPHENIX, will be valuable in further advancing these studies.

 Finally, the $K^{*0}/K$ ratios within a given multiplicity bin show additional suppression at the BES energies, compared to the highest RHIC and LHC energies.
 This phenomenon might be caused by differences in the type of hadronic interactions taking place within the medium created in the low energy collisions.
 While transport model calculations qualitatively support this behavior, additional detailed studies are necessary to clarify the underlying physics mechanisms.